 - Dual-Diagnosis Therapy

 We are proud to offer evidence-based treatment that has been nationally recognized as an effective way of overcoming chemical dependency.
-Our luxury facility is exceptionally comfortable and provides our clients a safe, supportive environment for recovery from substance abuse and for working toward lasting change.
+Our luxury facility is exceptionally comfortable and provides our clients a safe, supportive environment for recovery from substance use and for working toward lasting change.

 Contact Pinnacle Peak Recovery Today

-If you think that you or a loved one is ready to make the change for a positive future and end substance abuse for good, give us a call today.
+If you think that you or a loved one is ready to make the change for a positive future and end substance use for good, give us a call today.
 Our trained staff is waiting to help you through the next steps.